 Breast milk is precious.
 This “liquid gold” provides everything that your baby needs to grow and be healthy.
-Importantly, it contains antibodies that boosts your baby’s immunity and helps fight off viruses and bacteria.
+Importantly, it contains antibodies that boost your baby’s immunity and helps fight off viruses and bacteria.

 Breastfeeding also benefits mums tremendously.
 It helps mums lose pregnancy weight faster, helps the uterus contract and return to its pre-pregnancy size, and reduces uterine bleeding after birth.